The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Introduction: The Origin of Supermassive Black Holes

 In the next subsection we discuss how the outcome of Pop III.1 star formation may be altered under the influence of the energy input from Weakly Interacting Massive Particle (WIMP) dark matter self-annihilation.
-This mechanism may provide a route for the formation of much more massive Pop III.1 stars, which would then collapse to form more massive seeds of SMBHs.
+This mechanism may provide a route for the formation of supermassive, i.e., $\sim10^5\:M_\odot$, Pop III.1 stars, which would then collapse to form SMBHs.
 Furthermore, this mechanism, which requires special conditions of the co-location of the protostar with the central density cusp of the dark matter halo, is only expected to be possible in Pop III.1 sources.
 This opens up the possibility of a ``bifurcation'' in the collapse outcome, i.e., $\sim10^5\:M_\odot$ SMBHs from Pop III.1 sources and $\lesssim100\:M_\odot$ stellar populations from all other sources.
-Another attractive feature of this scenario for SMBH formation is its relative simplicity, with few free parameters.
+Another attractive feature of this scenario for SMBH formation is its relative simplicity, with relatively few free parameters.
 It is thus amenable to incorporation into semi-analytic models of structure and galaxy formation to make testable predictions.